The South Korean entertainment industry consists of so many great actors that it's hard for fans to pick favorites.

-More than that, the stunning features of Korean drama actors never fail to build chemistry with their female leads, resulting in all kinds of nominations for the “Couple of the Year” award.
-All of this has contributed to the worldwide popularity of Korean drama culture.
+More than that, these stunning male leads never fail to build chemistry with their female co-stars, resulting in all kinds of nominations for the "Couple of the Year" awards by various award-giving bodies.

-With his lead role in the film The Divine Fury, his comedic personality—found in most of his series and films—was replaced with a badass one fueled by hatred and resentment within his character.
+And then in The Divine Fury, his comedic personality—often a staple in every role of his—was replaced with a badass attitude fueled by hatred and resentment that turned him into something else.